-- Generate mock data of events on a sphere for two categories: - isotropic distribution: - generate N{tot} events randomly distributed on a sphere - e.g. python module healpy allows for pixelised sky maps with equal pixel sizes - In general: How would you sample from an azimuth angle φ and zenith angle θ to obtain a random distribution? - Derive the two-point auto-correlation function for the distribution. - What distribution do you expect for a large number of events?
+- Generate Monte Carlo data of events on a sphere for two categories: - isotropic distribution: - generate N{tot} events randomly distributed on a sphere - e.g. python module healpy allows for pixelised sky maps with equal pixel area - Derive the two-point auto-correlation function for the distribution. - What distribution do you expect for a large number of events? - biased distribution (bonus exercise): - generate $N{\rm tot}$ events following a non-isotropic distribution - e.g. only sample events within a limited azimuth or zenith range, or events following a dipole distribution - How does the auto-correlation function compare to that of the isotropic distribution?

-biased distribution:

-- generate N{tot} events following a non-isotropic distribution - e.g. only sample events within a limited azimuth or zenith range, or events following a dipole distribution - How does the auto-correlation function compare to that of the isotropic distribution?